Peter-Schorn/RegularExpressions/README.md

 This function will return nil if the name was not found, **OR** if the group was not matched becase it was specified as optional in the regular expression pattern.

 The `RegexGroup` struct, which holds information about the capture groups, has the following properties:
-- `name: String?` - The name of the capture group.
+- `let name: String?` - The name of the capture group.
-- `match: String` - The matched capture group.
+- `let match: String` - The matched capture group.
-- `range: Range<String.Index>` - The range of the capture group in the source string.
+- `let range: Range<String.Index>` - The range of the capture group in the source string.

 ## Finding the first match for a regular expression